rackerlabs/support-how-to/content/how-to/cloud-files/streaming-cloud-files-with-jw-player/index.md

 #### C. Add a script elememnt to call the player

-Add the folllowing `script` element right below the `div` element.
+Add the following `script` element right below the `div` element.
 This adds the JW Player and your media to your page.

        <script type="text/javascript">